-If you have a chipped tooth or other small defect, Dr. Hadgis can use dental bonding to fix that defect while leaving most of your natural tooth in place.
-Dental bonding can also be used to fix a tooth gap, and is generally used to fix small defects in one or two teeth, rather than as a tool for an entire smile makeover.
+If you have a chipped tooth or other small defect, Dr. Patel can use dental bonding to improve your smile in a single visit while leaving most of your natural tooth in place.
+Dental bonding can also be used to close a small gap between the teeth or to conceal spots or discolorations.

 Notice that the repaired tooth exactly matches the other front tooth in color variations and translucency, and looks like a completely natural part of this patient’s smile.